What are the Advantages of a Company Form of Business?

 - Professional management: This type of management for a business involves directors who are elected by shareholders and have a lot of experience running companies.
 The directors then hire professional managers, who are in turn responsible for overseeing the day-to-day operations of the business.

 - Expansion potential: In a public limited company, there is no limit on the number of shareholders.
 Companies can expand by offering new shares and use their reserves to expand further.

 - The ability to transfer shares: Shareholders can sell their shares for any reason, especially if the company is not as profitable as they'd hoped.
 Even though shares are changing hands, the business will continue to run.

 - Sharing the risk: The whole risk of the business is shared among shareholders based on their number of shares.
 This is an advantage, especially for small investors.

 If you need help weighing the advantages of a company form of business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.